Russell Copeland

-Russell S. Copeland (born November 4, 1971) is a former American football wide receiver in the National Football League (NFL) for the Buffalo Bills, Green Bay Packers, and the Philadelphia Eagles.
+Russell Samoan Copeland (born November 4, 1971) is an American former professional football wide receiver in the National Football League (NFL) for the Buffalo Bills, Green Bay Packers, and Philadelphia Eagles.
 He played college football at the University of Memphis, where he was teammates with future NFL hall of fame receiver Isaac Bruce.
 In three seasons, Copeland caught 116 passes for 1,753 yards and 12 touchdowns, while adding another 536 yards returning punts and kickoffs.
+He was a 1992 All-IFA Football team selection.
 He was selected by the Bills in the fourth round of the 1993 NFL draft.